muhamadto/spring-native-amazonlinux2-base/README.md

-# graalvm-amazonlinux-builder-image
+# spring-native-aws-lambda-java11-builder
-Use these images to build spring native functions for AWS Lambda
+This image functions as a base builder for AWS lambda using Spring Native.